How to buy the best baby monitor

 My house is really small, do I need a baby monitor?

-Some households find they can function perfectly well without a baby monitor as any cries can be heard through an open door or thin walls.
+Some households find they can function perfectly well without a baby monitor, as any cries can be heard through an open door or thin walls.
 But even so, there are still reasons why you might need one.

 For example, if you have a cat or dog, you may want to shut the nursery door.
 Gardening or laundry will take you outside, where you won’t be able to hear a crying baby.
-If you are a little hard of hearing, the visual element of the monitors, such as sound-sensitive lights, can be a big help.
-Householders with thick walls will find baby monitors essential as their home is effectively sound-proofed.
+If you are hard of hearing, the visual element of the monitors, such as sound-sensitive lights, can be a big help.
+Homeowners with thick walls will find baby monitors essential as their house is effectively sound-proofed.

 Audio baby monitor or video baby monitor?